ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 ### Load CRL Cache

-Load cache is triggerred after cert loaded from the configurations.
+Load cache is triggerred after cert loaded from the either configurations.

 #### Download CRL

+Download is implemented by CRL `fetcher`

 CRL download location (URL) can be obtained from the certificate's CRL Distribution Point (CDP) extension.
 If the certificate contains multiple CDP locations then each location download is attempted in sequential order, until a 2xx response is received for any of the location.